Salil999/distributed_failure_detector/README.md

 - `cd` into the scripts folder
 - You can run the server by typing `./start_server.sh`
 - On a separate set of 10 machines, do the following:
---Repeat the steps for MP1 for the `grep` system.
+-Repeat the steps for MP1 for the `grep` system.
 You need another 10 VMs open.
-Run 9 servers by running `server_mp1.sh` --On the "client" for the VM, run `client_mp1.sh` --This should let you grep the files.
+Run 9 servers by running `server_mp1.sh` -On the "client" for the VM, run `client_mp1.sh`
+-This should let you grep the files.
 An example command will be something like `grep -a "true"`

 ### Description
 This program will create a network of nodes and handle failure detectors.
 The failure detection will be spread across all nodes in the network quickly and everyone _should_ be updated quickly on the status of the entire network using the gossiping algorithm and membership lists.